CSYE-6225-CloudComputing/webapp/README.md

 Before you begin, ensure you have met the following requirements:

-- JDK 21 is installed on your machine
+- JDK 21 is installed on your machine .
 - MySQL Server installed and running.
-- Maven is installed
+- Maven is installed.

 ### Running the Application Locally